 The Department of Physics, in partnership other departments, offers combined programs in which students can obtain a baccalaureate degree in Engineering Physics in as few as four years as well as a master's degree with just one additional year of study.

-Students can follow tracks in Engineering Systems, Metallurgical and Materials Engineering, Nuclear Engineering, Materials Science, Applied Physics, or Mathematics.
+Students can follow tracks in Electrical Engineering (Energy Systems Power Electronics or Information and Systems Sciences), Metallurgical and Materials Engineering, Nuclear Engineering, Materials Science, Applied Physics, or Mathematics.

 Undergraduate Research Environment

 Physics majors at Mines participate in the research activities of the physics faculty through senior design.
 But it is also possible to work with a research group as an Undergraduate Research Assistant.

 Research in the Department is supported by state-of-the-art equipment and instrumentation.
 For example, the experimental nuclear physics group has a 180 keV particle accelerator.